Nazchanel/eshaniyer.com/resume.markdown

 * **Frisco Public Library's Business Bootcamp** (Jun 2019)
 	* Started my first business, *Kulfi Kream*
-	* Over a period of a week, I worked intensivly to create a product and brand
+	* Over a period of a week, I worked intensively to create a product and brand
 	* At the end of the camp, I presented my idea in front of judges who gave me high remarks and <a href="/assets/bootcamp-feedback.pdf" target="_blank">feedback</a>.

 * **Young Entrepreneurs Academy (YEA!)** (Sep 2019 - Mar 2020)